lzlabs/pg_dumpbinary/README.md

 ## Installation

-pg_dumpbinary and pg_restorebinary are Perl program that do not require anything than Perl itself and module DBD::Pg.
+pg_dumpbinary and pg_restorebinary are Perl program that do not require anything than Perl itself, Perl modules DBD::Pg and DateTime.
 The PostgreSQL commands pg_dump, pg_restore and psql must be available through the PATH environment variable.
 Data are compressed using gzip.

 Perl module DBD::Pg can be installed using `sudo apt install libdbd-pg-perl` or `sudo yum install perl-DBI perl-DBD-Pg`.
 You can also install it